rjhoyle/cs151-spring2023/docs/content/lab2/warmup.md

 an array `foo` by using `foo.length`.
 Go ahead and change the bound of the `for` loop to be `i < arr.length` and rerun your code.
 Much better!

+One thing that you should note is the difference between our use of `size` and `length`.
+We are using `length` to mean the capacity of the array; it is how many items the array can hold.  `size`, in our usage, is how many items are currently in the array.
+Whenever you add or remove items from the set, you will need to add or subtract from size.
+When `size == length`, our array is full and we will not be able to add more items.

 Let's try reading some `int`s from the user and storing them in an array.
 Recall from last lab that we can use a `Scanner` to read `int`s using the `nextInt()` method.
 We can read from the input by creating a new scanner and